senaranya/laravel-prometheus-exporter/README.md

 ### Storage Adapters

 The storage adapter is used to persist metrics across requests.
-The `memory` adapter is enabled by default, meaning data will only be persisted across the current request.
-We recommend using the `redis` or `apc` adapter in production environments.

 The `PROMETHEUS_STORAGE_ADAPTER` env var is used to specify the storage adapter.

+The `memory` adapter lets data persist only across the current request.
+For production, `redis` or `apc` are recommended.

 If `redis` is used, the `REDIS_HOST` and `REDIS_PORT` vars also need to be configured.